ramandeepSingh122/Solanum-Tuberosum-Leaf-Disease-Classification-using-Custom-Convolutional-Neural-Network/README.md

 Input: Potato leaf image
-Output: Predicted class (Healthy / Early Blight / Late Blight) with probability score Shows how this model can be served as a REST API for real-world use
+Output: Predicted class (Healthy / Early Blight / Late Blight) with probability score Shows how this model can be served as a REST API for real-world use **Frontend**
+A simple web-based interface was developed to interact with the FastAPI backend.
+Users can upload leaf images.
+The model predicts whether the leaf is Healthy, Early Blight, or Late Blight.
+Results are displayed with confidence scores.
+Note: The frontend source code is not included in this repository due to:
+1.Project scope (focusing mainly on the ML model & backend).
+2.Codebase privacy.
+3.Avoiding unnecessary complexity for recruiters/reviewers.

 **Skills Demonstrated:**
 Deep Learning (CNNs, TensorFlow/Keras)